codefresh-io/docs.codefresh.io/_docs/installation/on-premises/on-prem-configuration.md

   file="/images/installation/on-prem-setup/select-system-type.png"
   url="/images/installation/on-prem-setup/select-system-type.png"
-  alt="System Types for Codefresh accounts" caption="Login options for account" max-width="60%"
+  alt="System Types for Codefresh accounts" caption="System Types for Codefresh accounts" max-width="50%"
     %}

+{:start="4"}
-1. Select the System Type you need.
+1. Select the System Type to activate:
+  * **Classic**: Codefresh pipelines only.
+  * **GitOps**: GitOps applications integrated with ArgoCD.
+  * **Project One**: The New Codefresh Experience with Classic Pipelines and GitOps as a single module with a unified sidebar menu and shared administration and configuration.
+  * **GitOps + Classic**: Available as two different modules, with one of them active at any one time.
+You can toggle between the modules.

 ### What to do next
-You are now ready to
+Depending on the System Type activated, you are now ready to create:
+* Projects
+* Pipelines
+* Integrations for pipelines, GitOps
+* Applications

+See our [CI/CD]({{site.baseurl}}/docs/quick-start/ci-quick-start/) and [GitOps]({{site.baseurl}}/docs/quick-start/gitops-quick-start/) quick starts.

 ## Quick reference: Codefresh Admin Management settings